zpnoob/tp/docs/UserGuide.md

 InsuraBook exists to stop that from happening.
 Designed for busy **telemarketing agents** who sell insurance - InsuraBook is tailor-made to handle **large lists of clients and new leads**.
 This means that you can focus on your sales calls as the information you need is always where you expect it to be.

-InsuraBook keeps essential **client names, phone numbers and other miscellaneous information** organized.
-It's **optimized for use via a Command Line Interface (CLI)** - making it easy to find, add, and update records efficiently using simple commands.
-InsuraBook transforms messy binders filled with client details into a steady, repeatable workflow optimized for high-volume calling - so busy agents can spend their energy making deals, and not chasing information.
+InsuraBook keeps essential **client names, phone numbers and other miscellaneous information** organised.
+It's **optimised for use via a Command Line Interface (CLI)** - making it easy to find, add, and update records efficiently using simple commands.
+InsuraBook transforms messy binders filled with client details into a steady, repeatable workflow optimised for high-volume calling - so busy agents can spend their energy making deals, and not chasing information.

 <div style="text-align: center; font-style: italic; font-size: 1.1em; margin: 20px 0; padding: 15px; background-color: #f0f0f0; border-left: 4px solid #0366d6;">
 <strong>InsuraBook is a one-stop solution for telemarketers and their daily contact management needs.</strong>